Contexter/FountainAI-OpenAPI-Parser/models_generator/OpenAPI Component Generators Implementation Plan.md

 - `generate_license.py`

 **Steps**:
-1. Implement each generator with fields defined according to the OpenAPI 3.1 specification.
-2. Use `Optional` types for non-required fields and set default values as necessary.
+1. Run `batch_1_update.py` to automatically update each generator in Batch 1 with its final field definitions.
-3. Run `generate_models.py` and verify the structure of `models.py` after each addition.
+2. Run `generate_models.py` and verify the structure of `models.py` after each addition.

 ---